 Belmont Nevada Boom and Bust

-The few businesses left included the drugstore, brewery and Saloon A stagecoach still served the town for another year before it went out of business.
+By 1889, most businesses and people had left town to chase after the latest gold or silver discovery.
+The few businesses left included the drugstore, brewery, and Saloon A stagecoach still served the town for another year before it went out of business.

-By 1911, Belmont’s population was less than 50, with no working mines there was very little reason for the remaining folks to stay.
+By 1911, Belmont’s population was less than 50, with no working mines, there was very little reason for the remaining folks to stay.
+By 1911, Belmont’s population was less than 50, with no working mines, there was very little reason for the remaining folks to stay.

 Getting to Belmont Ghost Town

-Belmont Ghost Town is 46 miles from Tonopah, Nevada.
-Before making the journey make sure your vehicle is in good working order and carry all supplies you need or think you may need.
+Belmont Courthouse State Historical Park is 46 miles from Tonopah, Nevada.
+Before making the journey make sure your vehicle is in good working order and carry all the supplies you need or think you may need.